-• TIP: Use this disclaimer (especially in mailers): NOT AFFILIATED WITH OR ENDORSED BY THE GOVERNMENT OR FEDERAL MEDICARE PROGRAM.
+TIP: Use this disclaimer (especially in mailers): NOT AFFILIATED WITH OR ENDORSED BY THE GOVERNMENT OR FEDERAL MEDICARE PROGRAM.

 If the piece contains general benefits common among multiple plans, it is recommended that the benefits are cited individually and bulleted out with no branding, logos and/or titles included.
+Also, remember that listing benefits will now require submission to CMS.